Does the New Testament tell us we don’t have to keep the «Jewish» Sabbath?

 «There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus» (Gal_3:28)

 It was always supposed to be this way.
-When known Biblical heathen people such as Tamar, Rahab and Ruth converted they became part of the Jewish line, the family tree leading to both David and Christ.
-In fact, God Himself said that any stranger who would keep the Sabbath and honor Him as God were to be welcome to His mountain and His house of prayer:
+When known Biblical heathen people such as Tamar, Rahab, and Ruth converted, they became part of the Jewish line, the family tree leading to both David and Christ.
+In fact, God Himself said that any stranger who would keep the Sabbath and honor Him as God was to be welcome to His mountain and His house of prayer:

 «Also the sons of the stranger, that join themselves to the LORD, to serve him, and to love the name of the LORD, to be his servants, every one that keepeth the sabbath from polluting it, and taketh hold of my covenant; Even them will I bring to my holy mountain, and make them joyful in my house of prayer: their burnt offerings and their sacrifices shall be accepted upon mine altar; for mine house shall be called an house of prayer for all people.» (Isa 56:6-7)

 No separation, not two different religious practices.
-Just one, and that one that united them was honoring the Sabbath and the covenant.
-Not one covenant for converted pagans and one for Jews, not one Sabbath for converted pagans and one for Jews.
-But converted would become one in God’s family by adopting God’s Sabbath and the covenant.
+Just one.
+And the one thing that united them was honoring the Sabbath and the covenant.
+Not one covenant for converted Gentiles and another for Jews, not one Sabbath for converted Gentiles and another for Jews.
+The converted would become one in God’s family by embracing God’s Sabbath and the covenant.

-The Sabbath was in the old testament a sign they had turned to the only true God and it would make them part of God’s family.
-Choosing another “sabbath” then the one God sanctified means Christians are excluding themselves from the real congregation of God.
-That the Sabbath in the New Testament would be a wall separating the Jews and converted heathens are therefore not in harmony with the God of the Bible and His wishes to unite them.
-The sabbath was to unite.
-Just like when Paul used that day to preach to both Jews and Heathens alike.
-The Sabbath was after all a memorial of God as Creator, instituted before sin to everyone’s ancestors, not Abraham, but Adam and Eve.
-(Gen.2,1-3) Not just for the descendants of Jacob, but as a memorial to our Father in Heaven.
-Sabbath had nothing to do with sacrificial laws that came as a result of sin, for Sabbath was made holy before sin had even come into this world.
-Keeping Sabbath is therefore not keeping a sacrificial law competing with Christ sacrifice.
-This is a lie from God’s enemy, the same who wishes to scatter God’s people and divide them.
+In the Old Testament, the Sabbath was a sign that one had turned to the only true God and would make them part of God’s family.
+Choosing a different “sabbath” from the one God sanctified means Christians are excluding themselves from the true congregation of God.
+The idea that the Sabbath in the New Testament would be a wall separating Jews and converted Gentiles is therefore not in harmony with the God of the Bible and His desire to unite them.
+The Sabbath was meant to unite, just as Paul used that day to preach to both Jews and Gentiles alike.
+The Sabbath was, after all, a memorial of God as Creator, instituted before sin for all of humanity’s ancestors, not Abraham, but Adam and Eve (Gen. 2:1-3).
+It was not just for the descendants of Jacob, but as a memorial to our Father in Heaven.
+The Sabbath had nothing to do with the sacrificial laws that came as a result of sin, for the Sabbath was made holy before sin had even entered this world.
+Keeping the Sabbath is therefore not the same as keeping a sacrificial law that competes with Christ’s sacrifice.
+This is a lie from God’s enemy, the one who seeks to scatter and divide God’s people.

-A sacrifice or a sacrificial law was an act done to atone for sin committed.
-So you can atone for having broken the sabbath, as breaking the law is a sin (1.John.3,4).
-But you cannot atone sin by keeping the Sabbath.
-It’s important to understand the difference.
-If we don’t understand the difference we end up calling sin that which is not sin, and lawful that which is not lawful.
+A sacrifice or a sacrificial law was an act performed to atone for sin committed.
+One can atone for having broken the Sabbath, as breaking the law is sin (1 John 3:4).
+But one cannot atone for sin simply by keeping the Sabbath.
+It is important to understand the difference.
+If we do not understand it, we end up calling sin that which is not sin, and calling lawful that which is not lawful.

-So Jesus, when talking about Rome encamping Jerusalem around 70 A.D tells them to pray their flight won’t be on the Sabbath, as that would place them in a difficult situation.
-Jesus sees the Sabbath still being important even then.
-He shows no knowledge of the Sabbath being nailed to the cross.
+So when Jesus speaks of Rome encamping Jerusalem around 70 AD, He tells them to pray that their flight will not be on the Sabbath, as that would place them in a difficult situation.
+Jesus clearly sees the Sabbath as still being important even at that future time, showing no indication that the Sabbath had been nailed to the cross.

-Lastly, another argument against them omitting the Sabbath (even though they didn’t as they mentioned it as a day of learning) in the Jerusalem council is the words they used:
+Lastly, another argument against the claim that they omitted the Sabbath in the Jerusalem Council (even though they did not, as they mentioned it as a day of learning) is found in the very words they used:

 «to lay upon you no greater burden than these necessary things…»

-Notice the word BURDON.
-Would keeping the Sabbath holy be a burden if it was kept according to the Bible requirements?
-According to the laws tied to the Sabbath, they could not call the sabbath day a burden without dishonoring it.
-Calling the Sabbath a burden was tied to sin and disobedience.
+Notice the word BURDEN.
+Would keeping the Sabbath holy be a burden if it were kept according to the biblical requirements?
+According to the laws governing the Sabbath, one could not call the Sabbath a burden without dishonoring it.
+Calling the Sabbath a burden was associated with sin and disobedience.

 God says through the prophet Isaiah: